mohanganesh3/NewsLetterGenerationUsingCrewAI/README.md

 - Research and summarize the latest news on the given topic.
 - Verify that the sources are correct and that the articles are relevant to the selected topic.
 - Compile the top stories into a newsletter using an HTML template.

+To enhance usability, we built a user-friendly GUI using Streamlit, allowing users to input topics and personal messages, generate newsletters seamlessly, and download the final HTML output directly.

 <img width="660" alt="Screenshot 2024-12-17 at 2 44 04 PM" src="https://github.com/user-attachments/assets/6c155e3a-5f78-4003-8118-4c9d37369b13" />